finos/common-cloud-controls/services/database/relational/controls.md

-# Controls: Relational Database Management Systems
+# Relational Database Management Systems Controls

-This _service-level controls_ documents an abstracted list of controls based on the [Threats for Relational Database Management Systems](./threats.md).
+This document contains an abstracted list of controls based on the [Threats for Relational Database Management Systems](./threats.md).
 The scope of these controls expand across cloud service providers.
-The controls gherkin feature file can be located [here].(./tests/controls.feature).
+The controls gherkin feature file can be located [here](./tests/controls.feature).

 ## Controls Catalog